 Monitoring at Caedmon

-Our school has recently purchased the iTrack, online tracking system.
+Our school currently uses iTrack which is an online tracking system.
+We have recently purchased iASEND, a broader and more specific online tracking system that monitors smaller steps for pupils with SEND.
 This service will ensure we can keep readily available, detailed information on each learner.
 This information can be shared with parents/carers, outside agencies and governors on request.